LogtalkDotOrg/logtalk3/examples/NOTES.md

 	from data processing, which decides how to handle those values and their absence

-- `patches`
-	example of using complementing categories to patch broken object code

-- `patching`
-	another example of using complementing categories to patch broken object code

 - `parametric`
 	simple examples of parametric objects